Team

 Filip Ejdus

-Filip Ejdus is an Associate Professor in International Security at the University of Belgrade – Faculty of Political Science.
-He studies how identity, memory, emotions and rationality affect security policy and international interventions, while the geographic focus of his interests are the EU, Western Balkans, the Horn of Africa and the Middle East.
+Filip Ejdus is a Professor in International Security at the University of Belgrade – Faculty of Political Science.
+He studies how identity, memory, emotions, and rationality affect security policy and international interventions, while the geographic focus of his interests is the EU, Western Balkans, the Horn of Africa and the Middle East.

 Nemanja Džuverović

-Nemanja Džuverović is an Associate Professor in Peace Studies at the University of Belgrade – Faculty of Political Science.
-His research areas include sociology of International Relations, welfare in post-conflict environments, political economy of liberal peacebuilding and international statebuilding in the Balkans.
+Nemanja Džuverović is a Professor in Peace Studies at the University of Belgrade.
+He is also a visiting professor at Northwestern University.
+His research areas include critical peacebuilding, political economy of liberal peacebuilding, international statebuilding in the Balkans, and sociology of International Relations.

 Rok Zupančič